rachel-barrett/electron-elm-parcel-hello-world/README.md

 2. Install electron as a local dev dependency in the 'package.json’ with `npm install —save-dev electron`.
 3. Manually create a basic 'main.js' and 'index.html' for a basic electron application.
 4. Add an npm script for starting the project with `electron .`.

+5. Separate into main and renderer processes
+6. Use separate directories for main and renderer processes
+7. Make main and renderer process communicate with ipc.